So Much History

 Williams

+Over time, the hospital gradually evolved into a Black institution, reflecting the increasing segregation of the city.
+By 1915, 93 percent of the patients were Black.
+By 1916, almost all the staff physicians were Black, and all the nursing staff, except for their supervisor, were Black.
 Williams’ approach to fundraising had success in the hospital’s early years and even drew the attention of national figures.
 At the Chicago World’s Fair of 1893, Frederick Douglass gave a well-publicized address and donated the proceeds, in-person, to Provident.
-These initial years of Provident reflected Williams’ interracial vision.
-The hospital achieved several firsts such as having an interracial staff, providing training for Black nurses and doctors, and being Black-owned and controlled.
-Williams was amongst the first doctors to adopt sterilization practices to reduce and prevent the transmission of germs.
+Many African Americans began to contribute to the institution and as a result of Douglass’s support, financial disaster was averted.
+Daniel Williams was amongst the first doctors to adopt sterilization practices to reduce and prevent the transmission of germs.
 Provident achieved an 87% patient recovery rate and grew substantially during the period that Williams’ oversaw the hospital.

 Shopping Basket